h3/python-dploy/README.md

 Tasks can be chained:

-$ fab on:prod virtualenv_setup install_requirements
+$ fab on:prod virtualenv.setup nginx.setup

 Multi stage deployment can also be chained: